DrawView: Open Source Draw File Viewer Software

 The DrawView source is now available from GitHub at https://github.com/martenjj/drawview.
 You can clone the Git repository or download a release archive from there.

-The repository contains all that is necessary to build the application (apart from Qt), desktop integration support, and some example files.
+The repository contains all that is necessary to build the application (apart from Qt and Frameworks), desktop integration support, and some example files.

 |DrawView at GitHub|

 There isn't much else to document at the moment, apart from the source itself which is fairly well commented.
-If there is any more technical information that you need or queries that you have, then please feel free to mail me; I will try to answer to the best of my knowledge or assist in any other way possible.
+If there is any more technical information that you need or queries that you have, then please feel free to raise an issue on GitHub or mail me; I will try to answer to the best of my knowledge or assist in any other way possible.

 Page by Jonathan Marten